bakercms/BakerCMS-Plugins/widgets/readme.txt

-Widgets Plugin for Hotaru CMS
+Widgets Plugin for Baker CMS
 -------------------------------------
 Created by: Nick Ramsay